tlkh/t2t-tuner/README.md

 * FreezeEmbeds: Freeze (do not train) embedding layer to reduce VRAM usage and computation (set `trainer.freeze(embeddings=True)`).
 * Adafactor uses less VRAM than Adam, but is slightly slower and can converge slightly differently.
 * You can use gradient accumulation (`TrainingArguments.gradient_accumulation_steps`) to make up to a larger batch size if needed.
 The batch sizes reported are **without** gradient accumulation.
+* Moving embeddings to CPU seems to have almost no impact on both VRAM usage and performance, therefore is not used.

 ### GPT Models